jeenicj97/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 # Day 39 – What is CI/CD?

-## Task
-Before writing a single pipeline, understand **why CI/CD exists** and what it actually does.

-Today is a research and diagram day — no pipelines yet.
-Get the concepts right first.

 ---

-## Expected Output
-- A markdown file: `day-39-cicd-concepts.md`
-- A pipeline diagram (hand-drawn or text-based)

----
+### CI/CD is a set of practices that automate the process of integrating code changes, testing them, building applications, and deploying them to different environments.
+It helps teams deliver software faster, more reliably, and with fewer manual errors.

 ## Challenge Tasks

 ### Task 1: The Problem
-Think about a team of 5 developers all pushing code to the same repo manually deploying to production.
+Think about a team of 5 developers all pushing code to the same repo, manually deploying to production.

 Write in your notes:
 1. What can go wrong?
+   * Developers may overwrite each other's changes.
+   * Merge conflicts become more common.
+   * Bugs may reach production because testing is inconsistent.
+   * Different developers may use different software versions or environments.
+   * Teams may accidentally deploy incomplete or untested code.

-2. What does "it works on my machine" mean and why is it a real problem?
+3. What does "it works on my machine" mean and why is it a real problem?
+   * "It works on my machine" means that an application runs correctly on a developer's local computer but fails when run on another developer's machine, a testing environment, or a production server.
+This usually happens because of differences in operating systems, software versions, Config settings etc.

-3. How many times a day can a team safely deploy manually?
+5. How many times a day can a team safely deploy manually?
+   * There is no fixed number, but manual deployments are usually limited because they are slow and prone to human error.
+Many teams may only deploy once a day or even less frequently
+   * With CI/CD automation, teams can safely deploy multiple times a day, or even hundreds of times a day, depending on their processes.

 ---